micro-stat/help_frontend/content/knowledgebase/configure-project.md

 Projects are a great way to monitor multiple apps within your organisation.
 You may want to change aspects of a project periodically so here is how you can do just that.

 ## How to change a project's name
+- Note: You must be an administrator for the organisation that the project resides in.

 1. Open the micro stat Dashboard
 2. Switch to the Project you want to change
 3. Go to the `Settings` page